Female genital mutilation: Psychological effects, sexual function

 According to a 2015 systematic review there is little high-quality information available on the psychological effects of FGM.
 Several small studies have concluded that women with FGM develop anxiety, depression, and post-traumatic stress disorder.
-Feelings of shame and betrayal can develop when women leave the culture that practices FGM and learn that their condition is not the norm, but within the practicing culture, they may view their FGM with pride because for them it signifies beauty, respect for tradition, chastity and hygiene.
+Feelings of shame and betrayal can develop, especially when women leave the culture that practices FGM and learn that their condition is not the norm.
+Within the practicing culture, they may view their FGM as signifying beauty, respect for tradition, chastity or hygiene.
 Studies on sexual function have also been small.
 A 2013 meta-analysis of 15 studies involving 12,671 women from seven countries concluded that women with FGM were twice as likely to report no sexual desire and 52 percent more likely to report dyspareunia (painful sexual intercourse).
 One-third reported reduced sexual feelings.

 Distribution

-According to the UNICEF, international FGM rates have risen significantly in recent years, rising from an estimated 200 million in 2016 to 230 million in 2024, with progress towards its abandonment stalling or reversing in many effected countries.
+According to the UNICEF, international FGM rates have risen significantly in recent years, rising from an estimated 200 million in 2016 to 230 million in 2024, with progress towards its abandonment stalling or reversing in many affected countries.